theninthsky/client-side-rendering/README.md

 This is caused by the fact that there are `65536 (2^16)` possible filter combinations, and storing every combination as a full HTML file takes a lot of storage on the server.
 <br>
-So they only generate a single `guides.html` file which contains all of the data of all pages (157kb), but this static file doesn't know which filters are applied until JS is loaded, so we see this layout shift.
+So they only generate a single `guides.html` file which contains all of the data of all pages, but this static file doesn't know which filters are applied until JS is loaded, so we see this layout shift.

 It is important to note that even when using _[Incremental Static Regeneration](https://nextjs.org/docs/pages/building-your-application/data-fetching/incremental-static-regeneration)_, users will have to wait for server response when visiting uncached pages (just like in SSR).